Home About Us Contact Us Shop Online Policies Product Advice

 • Slice finely and add to your favourite baked or steamed fish recipe.

-Use only the skin of the pickled lime to add zest to your recipes.
+Use only the skin of the pickled lime.

 • Eat the lime skin on its own or pair with cheese or a fruity chutney